 - comply with the IT laws, rules, codes and standards that apply to your organisation.

-We offer a presentation, seminar, workshop, or executive briefing on this topic by an expert with practical experience.
-We also offer an eCourse on request.
+We offer a presentation, workshop, or executive briefing on this topic by an expert with practical experience.

-- Apply the King Code from an IT perspective by knowing the difference between King III and King IV, and knowing what action to take.
+- Apply the King Report and King Code from an IT perspective by knowing the difference between King III and King IV, and knowing what action to take.

-- Know what IT (and data protection) laws exist and which ones are most applicable to your organisation.
+- Know what IT laws exist and which ones are most applicable to your organisation by getting an overview.

 - Be up-to-date with the latest law and find quick answers to your questions.